StefH/FluentBuilder/README.md

 `dotnet add package FluentBuilder`

-## Usage
+## :one: Usage on a existing class
-### Annotate
+### Annotate a class
-Annotate a class with `[FluentBuilder.AutoGenerateBuilder]` to indicate that a FluentBuilder should be generated for this class:
+Annotate an existing class with `[FluentBuilder.AutoGenerateBuilder]` to indicate that a FluentBuilder should be generated for this class:
 ``` c#
 [FluentBuilder.AutoGenerateBuilder]
 public class User